golobby/orm/README.md

 user, err := orm.Query[User]().Where("id", 1).First()
 user, err := orm.Query[User]().WherePK(1).First()
 ```
-GolobbyORM contains a powerful query builder, which you can use to build `Select`, `Update`, and `Delete` queries, but if you want to write a raw SQL query, you can.
+GoLobby ORM contains a powerful query builder, which you can use to build `Select`, `Update`, and `Delete` queries, but if you want to write a raw SQL query, you can.
 ```go
 users, err := orm.QueryRaw[User](`SELECT * FROM users`)
 ```

 ### Saving entities or Insert/Update
-GolobbyORM makes it easy to persist an `Entity` to the database using `Save` method, it's an UPSERT method, if the primary key field is not zero inside the entity
+GoLobby ORM makes it easy to persist an `Entity` to the database using `Save` method, it's an UPSERT method, if the primary key field is not zero inside the entity
 it will go for an update query; otherwise, it goes for the insert.
 ```go
 // this will insert entity into the table